SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

       *.jpg, 30min, modification

-   In case of Modification, if calculated Expires value is older than current time, adjust it as current time.
+   In the case of Modification, if a calculated Expires value is older than the current time, adjust it to the current time.
-   If origin server does not provide Last-Modified header, Expires header will not be sent.
+   If the origin server does not provide a Last-Modified header, an Expires header will not be sent.

 ETag Header